5 Things Home Depot Shoppers Don't Realize They Can Get for Free

 2

-You can get your materials cut down.
+You can get your materials cut down for free.

 Closeup of a circular saw cutting through construction timber.
 Horizontal shot.